teleprint-me/w3rw/docs/Core.md

 ```

 - Messenger implements the `requests` wrapper.
-- This object is returned by executing the method `AbstractClient.get_messenger(key: str, secret: str)`
+- This object is returned by executing the method `AbstractFactory.get_messenger(key: str, secret: str)`

 _Note: This is the class you'll want to use if you're interested in implementing a single REST API._